Nina Tamdrari

 Photo of [Your Name]

-I am Nina Tamdrari, currently a post-doctorate at Inria Lyon in the Agora team.
-I received a doctorate in 2023 at Inria Lille, under the supervision of Nathalie Mitton on 'Predicting requirements for mobile MEC servers'.
+I am Nina Tamdrari, currently a post-doctoral researcher at Inria Lyon in the Agora team.
+I received a PhD in 2023 at Inria Lille, under the supervision of Nathalie Mitton on 'Predicting requirements for mobile MEC servers'.

 A full CV can be downloaded here.